gislab-augsburg/ckan-docker/README.md

   * The URLs for `# CKAN databases` and `# Test database connections` will be created automatically.
   * Set `MAINTENANCE_MODE` to `True` if you have already data on the PostgreSQL and want to preserve them.
 If `False`, the PostgreSQL tables will be deleted and newly set up.
 Use `False` for initial installation.
   * Check the other environment variables and adapt them if necessary.

-* Make sure you have docker-compose, kompose and oc installed.

-* Log into openshift CLI (`oc login`) and switch to your openshift project.

 * Translate the docker-compose files to yaml files and deploy them to Openshift CAP with: